SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, your MAAS-deployed devices should be able to resolve hostnames using the upstream DNS servers.

-## Unable to commission server - cloud-init error: "Can not apply stage final, no datasource found!"
+## No datasource found on commissioning

 <!-- include in main doc -->
 **Problem:**